 Okay shoppers, now that we’ve taken a look at my top three favorite bamboo-based sheet sets, let’s dive deeper into what to look for when shopping for bamboo sheets.

 Pure vs Blend

 First thing’s first — take some time to decide if you’re looking for bedding made purely from bamboo cellulose, or if you prefer a blend of bamboo and another material.

-Bedding made from 100% bamboo has certain characteristics that are unique to pure bamboo-based sheets.
+Bedding made from 100 percent bamboo has certain characteristics that are unique to pure bamboo-based sheets.
 For example, bamboo bedding that hasn’t been blended with any other material is more likely to be silky in feel, lustrous in appearance, highly durable, and sustainably sourced.
 Let’s take a closer look at the natural perks of pure bamboo bedding:

 - Cool & Breathable – Bamboo fibers produce a light and breathable fabric that’s ideal for keeping sleepers cool.
 If you have trouble snoozing through the night because you’re prone to heating up, bamboo bedding might be just the thing.

 - Hypoallergenic – Pure bamboo-based bedding is sustainably sourced, derived from natural materials, and hypoallergenic.
 Those with allergies or sensitive skin might be particularly compatible with sheets derived from bamboo.

-- Silky & Durable – Bamboo fibers are known for being extremely durable, which is why bamboo-based bedding has a reputation for lasting sleepers a good long while.
+- Silky & Durable – Bamboo fibers are known for being extremely durable, which is why bamboo-based bedding has a reputation for lasting sleepers a long time.
 If you’re looking for the bedsheets that’ll give you the best bang for your buck, bamboo is a good way to go.

 - Moisture-Wicking – Bamboo fibers are much more absorbent as compared to cotton fibers, which makes bamboo-based bedding ideal for sleepers who run hot.
 If you’re prone to night sweats, bamboo bedsheets can serve to wick that moisture away while you sleep.